NewRi20/PHolaris_TerReria/backend/README.md

-# POLARIS Backend
+# PHOLARIS Backend

-Backend for the DOST STAR (Science Teacher Academy for the Regions) system.
+Backend for the DOST STAR (Science Teacher Academy for the Regions) system hackathon.
 This project focuses on teacher profiling, underserved-area analytics, event workflows, map views, and admin operations.

 It is built with FastAPI, SQLAlchemy Async, Neon PostgreSQL, Alembic, and planned AI/email integrations.